suddu21/Deep-Learning-Assignmnent-1-DA24M023/README.md

     ```
     wandb login
     ```
-  * Make sure to give the correct wandb entity name and project name while running the project
+  * Make sure to give the correct wandb entity name and project name while running the project.
+Note that the default values in the code are my Wandb account values which will not work for you, so pass the right values using the CLI arguments --wandb_entity and --wandb_project
   * Install necessary libraries in requirements.txt - numpy, matplotlib, seaborn, keras, scikit-learn, wandb, argparse, tqdm, os
     ```
     pip install -r requirements.txt